Services

 Do you quilt your own quilts on a domestic machine or sit-down longarm machine?
 Basting, whether by pinning or glue basting is time consuming and tedious.
 There is an easier way.
 Longarm basting!
 Your quilt can be loaded on our longarm and basted for you with long basting stitches that you can remove as you quilt.

-The sample here has 1/2 inch basting stitches and the rows are approximately 4 inches apart.
+The sample here has 1/2 inch basting stiches and the rows are approximately 4 inches apart.
 That can all be adjusted to your preferences.